Drahflow/Intercom/README.md

 If it does not work, and it says `Packet for +-0.12345s, buf pos ...` and `Packet arrived too late` it means packets were received (123ms in this case) after they were supposed to be played.
-Change receiver.c `targetLatency` to some value your link can actually achieve.
+Make sure system time is in-sync between the two hosts.
+If it is, change receiver.c `targetLatency` to some value your link can actually achieve.